-2.2e Subjective flagging of data
+2.2d Subjective flagging of data

 The data were averaged by one-degree squares for input to the objective analysis program.
 After initial objective analyses were computed, the input set of one-degree means still contained suspicious data contributing to unrealistic distributions, yielding intense bull's-eyes or gradients.
 Examination of these features indicated that some of them were due to particular oceanographic cruises.
 In such cases, data from an entire cruise were eliminated from further use by setting a flag on each profile from the cruise.
 In other cases, individual profiles or measurements were found to cause these features and were eliminated from use.
-In addition, most XBT data exist between the surface and 800 meters.
-Below 1000 meters, XBT data were shown to cause unrealistic features in the climatologies and were thus excluded from the analysis.
-This resulted in an exclusion of approximately 11,000 measurements (less than one half of one percent of the surface measurements).

-2.2f Representativeness of the data
+2.2e Representativeness of the data